 There are more than 1,000 Japanese maple varieties in the world today, so there are plenty of chances that your seedling could be the next big variety to come to market.
 So let’s get started!

 Step 1.
 Collect some Japanese maple seeds.

-There a few things about collecting Japanese maple seeds that we think we know, but there is always that are of complete unpredictability that makes this fun.
+There a few things about collecting Japanese maple seeds that we think we know, but there is always that complete unpredictability that makes this fun.
 If you collect Japanese maple seeds from a Japanese maple that has green leaves, chances are your seedlings will have green leaves.
 Maybe not all of them, but of them are likely to have green leaves.

-If you collect Japanese maple seeds from a tree with really deep red color, chances are, many of the seedlings that you grow will have good red color and are likely to hold that color pretty well through out the growing season.
+If you collect Japanese maple seeds from a tree with really deep red color, chances are, many of the seedlings that you grow will have good red color and are likely to hold that color pretty well throughout the growing season.
 There are a number of Japanese maples that are notorious for deep red color.
 They are named varieties.
 Bloodgood is one of the most popular, another is Oshi Beni and another is Emporer I.

 All awesome plants.
 Seeds from those trees are likely to produce seedlings with nice red color.
 But you can’t call them Bloodgood, Oshi Beni or Emporer I. They are nothing more than red seedlings with the botanical name of Acer palmatum atropurpureum.

 Acer is the botanical name for a maple tree, palmatum means Japanese maple and atropurpureum means red leaves.
 A Japanese maple seedling with green leave would be Acer palmatum.

 Japanese maple seeds are produced in the spring and the summer and they need to hang on the tree into the fall so they have a chance to mature.
 If you harvest seeds before they are ready, they are not going to grow because the embryo will not be fully developed.